Tennessee State Lunch and Break Law Requirements

 Tennessee law does not provide for any other breaks during the workday other than this 30 minute unpaid meal period.
 However, if employers plan to give short breaks to workers during the day, Federal law states that these must be paid breaks if they are 20 minutes or less in length.

-A helpful presentation of laws on this topic, as well as all other labor issues, can be found on the Tennessee Complete Labor Law Poster.
+A helpful presentation of laws on this topic, as well as all other labor issues, can be found on the Tennessee All in One Labor Law Poster.